 The year was 1961, and Queen Elizabeth was establishing a reputation for herself as a real jet setter.
 Watch this British Pathe footage of the Queen in Ghana, in west Africa.

 In 1961, Queen Elizabeth visited several countries around the world, but perhaps what was most notable was her very first trip to Ghana, a country in West Africa.
 The young Queen showed during this trip that while the Royal's family's powers were limited the monarchy could still have an impact.

 Ghana, a former British colony that had gained its independence in 1957.
 British members of Parliament and the public did not want the Queen to take the trip due to rising tensions in a country where President Kwame Nkrumah was well on his way to becoming a dictator.

 Five days before Elizabeth's trip was to begin, bombs went off in the capital city of Accra.
 A statue of Nkrumah was hit, which showed the president was a target.

 The Queen was not deterred.
-One reason she was reluctant to reschedule was that he had previously cancelled in 1959 when she was pregnant with Prince Andrew.
+One reason she was reluctant to reschedule was that he had previously canceled in 1959 when she was pregnant with Prince Andrew.
 As the head of the Commonwealth, the Queen did not want to insult Ghana by postponing the visit.

 The other reason being that the Queen was aware Nkrumah was getting closer to the Soviet Union, which wanted to expand its foothold in Africa amidst the Cold War.
 The Ghanaian leader had even traveled to Moscow that October.